sighupio/furyctl/docs/development/development.md

 The merge of defaults happens primarily for the distribution configurations.
 When a user provides a `furyctl.yaml` file, the default values for the distribution are overwritten by the user-defined configurations, but only for the settings explicitly defined in the YAML file.
 This approach allows applying a custom configuration without losing the base configuration.
 The defaults are only for distribution configuration.

 The cluster state is monitored by comparing the current configuration with the desired one.
-Specifically, when `furyctl` writes information, such as secrets in the `kube-system` namespace, this is used to determine which changes have been made and what needs to be updated or created.
+Specifically, when `furyctl` writes information, such as secrets `furyctl-config` and `furyctl-kfd` in the `kube-system` namespace, this is used to determine which changes have been made and what needs to be updated or created.
 This information is then used to synchronize the cluster state with the specified configuration.
-When we run the `apply` command, `furyctl` saves the current `furyctl.yaml` file inside a Kubernetes `Secret`.
-For subsequent calls to `apply`, the `Secret` is read and decoded, then we diff it against the current and compared.
+When we run the `apply` command, `furyctl` saves the current `furyctl.yaml` file inside a Kubernetes secret.
+For subsequent calls to `apply`, the secret is read and decoded, then we diff it against the current and compared.
 Depending on the differences, `furyctl` decides what to do (explained in fury-distribution docs).

 </details>